RachelSa/regenerating-dinosaurs/README.md

 #### Adding the Heroku Scheduler
 1. From the dashboard, select the **Overview** tab and click **Configure Add-ons**.
 2. Under **Add-ons**, search for **Heroku Scheduler**.
-3. Upon selecting the Scheduler, agree to the Terms of Service.
+3. Upon selecting Heroku Scheduler, agree to the Terms of Service.
-4. The Scheduler will be added and in the **Overview** dashboard, the Scheduler will be visible under **Installed add-ons**.
+4. Scheduler will be added and in the **Overview** dashboard, Scheduler will be visible under **Installed add-ons**.

 ## Part 2: Create a Rake Task and Configure on Heroku